The scene of the crime was gruesome.

 Preventing CTO Mistakes

-Mistakes can be prevented or even fixed after they happen, so mixed in with my cautionary tales will be stories of heroic struggle and redemption.
-CTOs can make or break a company and it can be more difficult than it seems at times to make the correct decisions.
-After seeing both the good and the bad decisions made throughout different working experiences, as well as making and fixing a few mistakes of my own, I am ready to prepare others on how to avoid potentially business crushing problems.
+Mistakes can be prevented or even fixed after they happen.
+So, mixed in with my cautionary tales will be stories of heroic struggle and redemption.
+CTO’s can make or break a company and it can be more difficult than it seems at times to use your best judgement.
+After seeing both the good and bad decisions made throughout different working experiences, as well as making and fixing a few mistakes of my own, I am ready to coach others on how to avoid potentially business crushing problems.

-So if you are in or around Munich on November 27th, I hope you join my Munich Meetup event.
-I will share my stories and give advice on how to prevent CTO mistakes and will be there to answer any of your questions.
+So, if you are in or around Munich on November 27th, I ask that you join me at the Munich Meetup event.
+I will share my stories, give advice on how to prevent CTO mistakes and answer any of your questions.

 - Make CTOs great again!